-A liability regime is a "use now pay later" system according to which use is allowed without the authorisation of the right holders.94 But it is not free access.
+A liability regime is a 'use now pay later' system according to which use is allowed without the authorisation of the right holders.99 But it is not free access.
 Ex-post compensation is still required.
 A sui generis system based on such a principle has certain advantages in countries where much of the traditional knowledge is already in wide circulation but may still be subject to the claims of the original holders.
 In Britain, people sometimes say that "it is no use shutting the barn door after the horse has bolted" when, for example, security measures are being considered to prevent the loss of things that have already been stolen.
 Similarly, asserting a property right over knowledge is insufficient to prevent abuses when so much traditional knowledge has fallen into the public domain and can no longer be controlled by the original TK holders.
 A pragmatic response is to allow the use of such knowledge but to require that its original producers or providers be compensated.

 There are different ways the compensation payments could be handled.
 The government could determine the rights by law.
-Alternatively, a private collective management institution could be established which would monitor use of TK, issue licenses to users, and distribute fees to right holders in proportion to the extent to which their knowledge is used by others.
+Alternatively, a private collective management institution could be established which would monitor use of TK, issue licenses to users, and distribute fees to right holders in proportion to the cultural, spiritual or aesthetic value erodes the integrity of the culture of origin, it is reasonable to treat such uses as manifestations of misappropriation that the law should arguably provide remedies for.

+extent to which their knowledge is used by others.
 They could also collect and distribute royalties where commercial applications are developed by users and the licenses require such benefits to go back to the holders.
 Such organisations exist in many countries for the benefit of musicians, performers and artists.
-Alternatively, in jurisdictions in which TK holders are prepared to place their trust in a state or government-created competent authority to perform the same function, a public institution could be created instead.
+Alternatively, in jurisdictions in which TK holders are prepared to place their trust in a state or governmentcreated competent authority to perform the same function, a public institution could be created instead.